OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 The `invocation` parameter is the last parameter of any custom function by default.
 The `invocation` parameter gives context about the cell, such as its address and contents, and allows you to use `setResult` and `onCanceled` methods.
 These methods define what a function does when the function streams (`setResult`) or is canceled (`onCanceled`).

-The invocation handler needs to be of type [`CustomFunctions.StreamingInvocation`](/javascript/api/custom-functions-runtime/customfunctions.streaminginvocation) or [`CustomFunctions.CancelableInvocation`](/javascript/api/custom-functions-runtime/customfunctions.cancelableinvocation) to make web requests.
+The invocation handler needs to be of type [`CustomFunctions.StreamingInvocation`](/javascript/api/custom-functions-runtime/customfunctions.streaminginvocation) or [`CustomFunctions.CancelableInvocation`](/javascript/api/custom-functions-runtime/customfunctions.cancelableinvocation) to process web requests.

 See [Invocation parameter](custom-functions-parameter-options.md#invocation-parameter) to learn about other potential uses of the `invocation` argument and how it corresponds with the [Invocation](/javascript/api/custom-functions-runtime/customfunctions.invocation) object.